WDI-SEA/react-development-course-materials/Instructor-Guide.md

   - Blog Project: There is a blog project that students build upon throughout the week.
 It starts in the Props pre-work lesson.
 Each exercise builds on the last until students have a functioning project by the end of the week.
     - Each solution is a branch in the `react-blog-project` repo.
 (Each exercise's starter code is also in the repo, though students won't need that as the exercise is built throughout the class).
   - Film project: There is also a film project that students build upon throughout the week.
 Each exercise builds on the last until students have a functioning project.
+  - Final Project: This is designed for a student to build their own website over the course of an entire day (1-week delivery) or a week (10-week delivery).

 - **Labs**:
   - There are two labs (ATM and TicTacToe) where students fork a repo with existing code and add features to it.
-- **Self Project**:

-  - This is designed for a student to build their own website over the course of an entire day (1-week delivery) or a week (10-week delivery).

 ## Suggested Pacing Guide